Battle of Goose Green: Darwin Parks

 At 3:35am opened fire, firing a total of 22 star shells and 135 rounds of 4.5" high-explosive shells during a 90-minute bombardment, signalling the start of the attack.
 This is contradicted by Corporal John Geddes of 'C' Company, who stated Arrow fired one star shell then signalled "gun out" and returned to the Task Force.
 The attacking British companies also received support from the gunners of 29 Corunna Battery, who fired about 1,000 rounds mostly in the night action.
-Major Philip Neame along with his D Company examined the forward Argentine platoon positions and concluded that several Argentines had been killed in the initial parachute infantry assault or softening up bombardment.
+Major Philip Neame along with his D Company examined the forward Argentine platoon positions and concluded that several Argentines had been killed in the initial parachute infantry assault or the Royal Navy softening up bombardment.
 "With nothing else to occupy us, we took closer stock of our immediate surroundings.
 Around us lay a dozen dead Argentinians – the product of B Company's earlier advance, or perhaps the work of HMS Arrows gun before she cleared off."

 2 PARA's A Company, under command of Major Dair Farrar-Hockley, were first to advance after the completion of the preparatory fire from HMS Arrow (which was off-target and ineffective).
 They were to take Burntside House as their first objective.
 They came under fire from Argentine positions close to the house but managed to reach the objective without any casualties, finding that it was occupied by four Falklanders and that the house itself had never been held by the Argentine forces.
 They were instructed to wait at Burntside House, instead of exploiting their favourable position and advancing further.